pheonixfirewingz/LunaLuxEngine/README.md

 # TODO
 -------------When-Get-Mac--------------------
 - create Window using cocoa for mac
-- create Metal renderer and get a box on screen
+- create Metal renderer and get a 2D_box on screen
 # ------------------------

-- create Vulkan context for linux and get a box on screen
+- create Vulkan context for linux and get a 2D_box on screen
-- create directX11 context for windows and get a box on screen
+- directX11 get a 2D_box on screen

 Supported Platforms
 -----------------------------------------------------------------------------------------------
+- WINDOW(window finished. no renderer)
-- NULL (window and renderers not finished)
+- LINUX (window not finished)

 Planned Platforms
 -----------------------------------------------------------------------------------------------